pradeeppanayal/DirectoryWatcher/README.md

 # Directory Watcher
-This script watches a directory and deletes any files which are not in the predefined white-listed filenames.
+This script allows the user to monitor a directory, and automatically deletes files which are not defined in the provided files masks.
+No third party libraries are used in this implementation.

 # Sample Config
     [DEFAULT]